This article is adapted from my book The Historical Jesus: The Messiah in the Qur’an, the Bible, and Historical Sources.

 Then the child Jesus, with a joyful countenance, reposing in the bosom of His mother, said to the palm: “O tree, bend your branches, and refresh my mother with your fruit.”
 And immediately at these words the palm bent its top down to the very feet of the blessed Mary; and they gathered from it fruit, with which they were all refreshed.
 And after they had gathered all its fruit, it remained bent down, waiting the order to rise from Him who had commanded it to stoop.

 Then Jesus said to it: “Raise yourself, O palm tree, and be strong, and be the companion of my trees, which are in the paradise of my Father; and open from your roots a vein of water which has been hid in the earth, and let the waters flow, so that we may be satisfied from you.”
 And it rose up immediately, and at its root there began to come forth a spring of water exceedingly clear and cool and sparkling.
 And when they saw the spring of water, they rejoiced with great joy, and were satisfied, themselves and all their cattle and their beasts.
 Wherefore they gave thanks to God.
 (PsMatt.
 20)

-Another apocryphal book known as The Arabic Gospel of the Infancy or The First Gospel of the Infancy of Jesus Christ,2 which is dated to the 2nd century, has this very brief mention of a tree and a Jesus’ miracle of causing a water well to appear:
+Another apocryphal book known as The Arabic Gospel of the Infancy or The First Gospel of the Infancy of Jesus Christ,2 which is dated to the second century, has this very brief mention of a tree and a Jesus’ miracle of causing a well to appear: